slerman12/Governance-original-and-for-future-editing/Does-Nature-Endorse?.md

 ## 2016

-<!--
 - Such as the bird that [landed on Bernie's podium](https://youtu.be/vhezYYiTUm0?si=qVq6vOENRU2YvN3C), early 2016.
   - ...or rather, right beside the podium.
 And then, as the crowd of 19,000 people cheered, and Bernie began, "Now you see, this little bird doesn't know it..." the bird flew up to his podium and landed there, an arm's length away, as Bernie looked honored and speechless.
 - Such as the Bald Eagle (America's national bird) that [attacked Donald Trump](https://youtu.be/j1AU4qi7tWg?si=ItrWUDXTbLLN7Yw), 3.5 months before that.
-- Such as Hillary Clinton being nominated over Bernie, who only won 23 out of 50 states, in 2016, and democrats being punished with Trump for 4 years.
+- Such as Hillary Clinton being nominated over Bernie, who won 23 out of 50 states, in 2016, and democrats being punished with Trump for 4 years.

--->
+<!--
 - Such as the bird that [landed on Bernie's podium](https://youtu.be/vhezYYiTUm0?si=qVq6vOENRU2YvN3C), early 2016.
   - ...or rather, right beside the podium.
 And then, as the crowd of 19,000 people cheered, and Bernie began, "Now you see, this little bird doesn't know it..." the bird flew up to his podium and landed there, an arm's length away, as Bernie looked honored and speechless.
 - Such as the Bald Eagle (America's national bird) that [attacked Donald Trump](https://youtu.be/j1AU4qi7tWg?si=ItrWUDXTbLLN7Yw), 3.5 months before that.
 - Such as Hillary Clinton being nominated over Bernie in 2016 and us being punished with a cartoon for a President for 4 years.
+-->

 ## 2020

 ### First state
-- Such as the [Shadow corporation blackout](https://youtu.be/9ljkWdXTx10?si=LXd_fXCDwyzQw2-i) when Pete Buttigieg barely [claimed](https://www.youtube.com/watch?v=cTnM870CCu8) above Bernie in the Iowa delegate vote (and [not the popular vote](https://youtu.be/swJW-bVc2es?si=pNYINRyCP4Yq0qu1)), February 3, 2020.
+- Such as the [Shadow corporation app crash](https://youtu.be/9ljkWdXTx10?si=LXd_fXCDwyzQw2-i) when Pete Buttigieg [claimed](https://www.youtube.com/watch?v=cTnM870CCu8) to have just barely inched above Bernie in the Iowa delegate vote (and [not the popular vote](https://youtu.be/swJW-bVc2es?si=pNYINRyCP4Yq0qu1)), February 3, 2020.
   - Specifically, the voting app that was used in Iowa, the first state to vote in the primaries, where polls [projected Bernie was going to win](https://projects.fivethirtyeight.com/2020-primary-forecast/iowa/), had ["bad code,"](https://youtu.be/A7WzQRXwxos?si=tjnnnbyCtalch4g8) and was built by a company literally called Shadow [with financial ties to Pete Buttigieg's campaign](https://www.washingtonexaminer.com/news/2609701/buttigieg-campaign-paid-firm-that-developed-voting-app-blamed-for-iowa-caucus-delays/).
 Ultimately, it was reported that Pete Buttigieg just barely won the delegate vote and Bernie Sanders won the popular vote.
 In my opinion, this was not orchestrated by Pete Buttigieg's campaign or the Democratic National Committee (that would be too on the nose) and is therefore a synchronicity, or "statistically implausible coincidence."

 ### Second and third states